lowrycode/swaplett-project/README.md

 If after iterating through all the criteria the function has not already been terminated, this means that the current state of `gridArray` has passed all the criteria checks and the function returns with a value of `true`.

-### Generating the Word Grid Using a Recursive Depth First Search

-As mentioned above, the `assignGridWords` function is responsible for choosing a specified number of words (from the randomly shuffled word array) and assigning them to the grid. which meet the criteria for a given grid size

-### Carefully Chosen Data Structures

-To ensure the

-Key optimizations include: